cotarr/collab-frontend/README.md

 * The web server token request scope used as a "scope" query parameter.

 The user role and client allowedScope are set in the authorization server.
-The only scope relevant to this web server module is the token request scope.
+The request scope is hard coded into the frontend web server.
-The default value is `'["api.read", "api.write"]')`.
-This can be customized using the OAUTH2_REQUESTED_SCOPE environment variable

 * The web server's client account allowedScope "auth.token" is an auth server permission to allow token issuance on behalf of authenticated users.
 * The web server's client account allowedScope "api.read" and "api-write" are possible permissions of tokens issued using the client's ID.
-* The user's account role requires "api.read" to control permissions of tokens using the user's ID.
+* The user's account role has set "api.write" to control permissions of tokens using the user's ID.
-* The token request scope "api.read" and "api.write" relate to capabilities of the server software reverse proxy.
+* The token request scope "api.read" and "api.write" can limit the capabilities of the web server to use different proxy or backend connections.

 The scope of the access token is the intersection of all three scopes.
-The desired scope my be present in all three.
-In this case, tokens issued on behalf of the user will have scope intersection of "api.read".
-Any requests to the backend API must have a valid token and the token must include scope "api.read" or the request will be rejected.
+The desired scope must be present in all three.
+In this case, tokens issued on behalf of the user will have scope intersection of "api.write".
+Any requests to the backend API must have a valid token and the token must include scope "api.read" or "api.write" or the request will be rejected.
 Invalid tokens will reject with status 401 Authorized.
 Insufficient scope will reject with status 403 Forbidden.

 ### Example Environment variables